How to Rent a Car in Europe

 Speeding Tickets and Pedestrians

 You'll also notice that distances and speeds are provided in kilometers instead of miles.
 If you tend to go heavy on the gas, you might not know you were caught in a photo speed trap until you receive the bill for your speeding ticket in the mail.
 Finally, depending on where you travel in Europe, be aware that the pedestrians may be much more aggressive about jaywalking or crossing in front of you than you're used to.
+In highly walkable parts of countries such as the Czech Republic, Spain, Italy, or the Netherlands, foot and bike traffic may be heavier than expected.

 Tips for Getting Started

-Before you hit the road in a European country, take the time to review local driving regulations.
+Before you start a road trip in a European country, take the time to review local driving regulations.
 It'll save you the trouble of guessing when you see street signs or hit enormous multi-lane roundabouts, and it will reduce the risk of playing chicken during left turns or close encounters on narrow country roads.
 You may very well end up renting a make and model of vehicle that's foreign to you, so take a few minutes to find out the location of all the controls – including the headlights, windshield wipers and hazard lights – before you drive off.

 Crossing European Borders

 Contrary to common belief, Europe isn't a single country.
 Most member countries of the European Union do have very open borders, so you can drive freely from one to the other, but you may encounter additional requirements to drive across borders in Eastern Europe.
 If you're up-front about your travel plans when you arrange the rental, the rental car company will make sure you have the right paperwork and requirements for any of the more stringent border crossings.
+Be aware of changes in policies on the road also when crossing borders, countries including Slovakia, Bulgaria, Switzerland, Romania, Greece, and Croatia will have independent laws to take note of.

 You Don't Always Have to Drive

 In big cities like London and old city centers, which are often a maze of one-way or pedestrian-only streets, it can be much more pleasant to park your car for the day and walk or take mass transit.
+Many countries also have bus systems with set drop off locations or train stations for those preferring not to drive.
+For those who do though, it is always handy to download Google Maps locations you may travel too in case internet connection is spotty.